fbpx

 Working From Home | Our Customers and Their Garden Office

-We’ve asked some of our customers, who run their own business from their Green Retreats garden room, what their top tips are for working from home and the benefits of having the additional space!
-This is what they had to say …
+We’ve asked some of our customers who thrive when working from home and run their businesses from their Green Retreats garden offices what their top tips are for working from home and the benefits of having the additional space!
+This is what they had to say…

 Outside of garden room with greenery either side and curved path leading up from a patio Inside garden room with two comfy chairs and coffee table set up